timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 ```
 $ python3 casper-fs-gen.py --rules rules/fs-rules.yaml
 ```
-This action can generate a generic module with the rules of the fs-rules.yaml.
+This action can generate a generic module with the fs-rules.yaml.

 The third step, install your module.
 --

-If you use Fedora Linux, install kernel packages for developer:
+If you use Fedora Linux, install kernel packages for the developer:
 ```
 # dnf update
 # dnf install kernel-headers.x86_64 kernel-modules.x86_64 kernel.x86_64 kernel-devel kmod